olanigan/llama-api/README.md

-# Hosted API for Llama2 with LangChain
+# Chat Bot API with Llama2, Flask and LangChain

-API endpoint for LangChain and Llama 2 hosted on Baseten
+Flask API endpoint for LangChain and Llama 2 hosted on Baseten